4levity/crossoff/README.md

 Android app at all, using just the basic HTML5 user interface provided by the server.
 But it's not really optimized for this use yet.

-The UI includes support for easily importing ticket data and barcodes from Brown Paper Tickets, or you can generate your own ticket list and use that instead.
-NOTE: Brown Paper Tickets may change their data format at any time and then this feature would stop working.
+The UI includes support for easily importing ticket data and barcodes from Secret Party or Brown Paper Tickets, or you can generate your own ticket list and use that instead.
+NOTE: Brown Paper Tickets may change their data format at any time and that feature would stop working.

 ## Project Details ##